 JC Reflects: 2014 Travel

 2014 really has been my year of travel and I have loved it!
-I think after living in New Zealand for so long, travelling anywhere tends to be expensive and very time consuming, whereas now I am in London, I have the whole of Europe on my door step.
+I think after living in New Zealand for so long, travelling anywhere tends to be expensive and very time consuming, whereas now I am in London, I have the whole of Europe on my doorstep.
 I think I had a good balance of Europe and the UK this year, but next year I am definitely going to focus on the UK even more, I haven’t explored my home country enough over the years so it is time to get it done!
+Everywhere I go there’s always a great place to stay, it’s so hard to decide!
+I think the UK’s destinations are very underrated and I’m very excited so start exploring.

 January: The beginning of the year started off with a sister trip away.
 We headed across to the South of France, basing ourselves in Marseilles and exploring through Nice and Monaco.
 Marseilles isn’t my favourite of cities, it is quite ‘rough’ and the weather was a bit average (it was winter to be fair) so we couldn’t go out to some of the islands which is what we really wanted to do.